Anorak01/Applicator/README.md

 - `/application response_channel` - set channel where all finished applications get sent
 - `/application editor` - opens editor for selected application
 - `/application actions` - opens editor for Actions™ of application
+- `/application set_editor_role` - sets the editor role, this enables access to working with applications on your server
+- `/application set_reviewer_role` - sets the reviewer role, this enables access to accepting and declining applications from users

 ---
 ### Installation